Loading...

 Stay Hydrated

-Drink plenty of water throughout the day to help regulate blood sugar levels and improve overall hydration.
+Drink plenty of water throughout the day, which can help stabilize blood sugar levels and improve overall hydration.

 Monitor Portion Size